OCA/hr-holidays/hr_holidays_credit/readme/DESCRIPTION.md

-With this module installed, HR Officer can configure specific leave types to allow negative balance, or allow employees take leave credit.
+This module extends the feature that allows negative cap on leave types.
+It lets HR Officers restrict which employees, categories, or departments are permitted to take leave types with a negative balance.
+If no restrictions are set for a leave type, all employees can use it with a negative balance (as in the base module).